viritin/flow-viritin/README.md

 # Flow Viritin

 A similar helper library as Viritin was for Vaadin 8 and earlier.
-See Directory page for more details.
+See [the Directory page](https://vaadin.com/directory/component/flow-viritin) for more details.

 ## Development instructions